Nov 25, 2025

 From data to decisions: how to turn a stress test into a real action plan

-Interpreting data without pointing fingers
+Interpreting the data without pointing fingers

 Do we see any connection between stress levels and other variables, such as tenure in the company or the work model?

-Translating findings into concrete actions
+Translating insights into concrete actions

 Here’s a quick guide on how to translate common findings into tangible actions: